Cuban link chain: Production

 Cuban link chains are primarily crafted from gold (yellow, white, or rose), though they can also be made from silver, platinum, or stainless steel.
 The most common gold karats in the United States for the chains are 10K, 14K, 18K, and 22K; 10K to 14K often strikes an optimal balance of affordability, purity, and durability.
 The chains are typically handmade or machine-crafted, with hand-crafted versions often being more expensive due to the precision and labor involved.

 The production process begins with melting gold or other materials, often mixed with other metals for durability, into a solid bar.
 This bar is then repeatedly passed through a rolling machine to achieve the desired thickness before being drawn into a wire.
 The wire is coiled around a rod to create individual links, which are then cut, aligned, and soldered together using high heat and precise timing.
 Afterward, the chain undergoes filing, tightening, and polishing.

 Popularity and cultural significance

 The Cuban link chain has been featured prominently in hip-hop culture, worn by artists such as Jay-Z, DJ Khaled, and Rihanna.
-It has made appearances in music videos, red carpet events, and other events.
+It has made appearances in music videos, red carpet events, and other events..
+Raekwon's album Only Built 4 Cuban Linx... is named for the Cuban link chain.